-2.6 Data analysis
+2.5 Data analysis

 All data were analyzed with SAS 9.4 (SAS Institute Inc. 2013) PROC MIXED procedure.
 For ANPP, all quadrats within each unit were averaged to calculate a unit mean for each of the six functional groups.
-The unit means were log transformed prior to analysis.
+The unit means were then log transformed prior to analysis to eliminate heteroskedasticity.
 Data presented in figures and tables are shown as non-transformed data.
-Total ANPP was analyzed as well as each functional group separately.
+Total ANPP was analyzed as well as each functional group separately with treatment as a fixed effect and sampling unit as a random effect.
 When a significant difference occurred (p <0.05), means separation was performed using the “pdiff function” to determine which treatments significantly differed from one another.
 Data from 2019 and 2020 were analyzed separately.

-For percent cover analysis, the 20 frame samples collected each month were averaged to calculate the monthly unit means for each functional group.
-The unit means were then arcsine transformed prior to analysis.
-Data from 2019 and 2020 were analyzed separately.
-To compare whether monthly trends in coverage of plant functional group differed among treatments, a repeated measures analysis using an autoregressive covariance structure (AR1) was conducted incorporating month of sampling.
-Each functional group was analyzed separately.
-For treatments where monthly trends differed among treatments, i.e., a significant month*treatment interaction, an analysis was conducted using the “pdiff” function to determine which months the treatments significantly differed from one another (P < 0.05).

 To compare whether seasonal trends in CP concentration differed among treatments, a repeated measures analysis was conducted using season of sampling as the repeated factor with an autoregressive covariance structure (AR1).
-Each species was analyzed separately.
+Each species was analyzed separately with treatment and sampling period as fixed effects, and sampling unit as a random effect.
 For species with a significant season*treatment interaction, means separation was conducted using the “pdiff” function to determine which seasons the treatments significantly differed from one another.
+Results were considered significant at P < 0.05.
+In addition, results with 0.05 < P < 0.10 were considered marginally significant given the consistent trend in CP response among species.

 3. RESULTS